“You don’t start out writing good stuff. You start out writing crap and thinking it’s good stuff, and then gradually you get better at it.

 Then I start writing.
 And I realised just how half baked and incoherent the thought is.
 Writing them down gives me the chance to refine and research these ideas.

 A lot of my writing itself is half baked.
-But I chose to put some writing and information rather than nothing.
-And I do come back to update a post or piece of work is never truly set and forget.
+But I chose to put average writing out rather than nothing.
+And I do come back to update posts.
+My writing is never truly set and forget.
 I think you sort of have a duty to try and update it at least.
 Similar to programming.

 So while I may pump out shit now.
 I hope one day it’ll turn into manure.
 Useful.